Godzilla: Final Wars: Plot

-In the Xilien ship, X reveals that both he and Ozaki are superior beings known as "Keizers", powerful beings distinct from regular mutants born on rare occasions when human DNA and M-base are combined, before directly taking control of Ozaki to turn him against the group.
-A fight breaks out, and X loses control of Ozaki due to the Shobijins' blessing.
-Ozaki unlocks his true power and defeats X, who triggers the ship's self-destruct as the group falls back to the Gotengo moments before the mothership explodes.
-Godzilla and Monster X continue their battle, but a dying X transfers his Keizer energy to Monster X, enabling it to transform into its final form, Keizer Ghidorah.
-Godzilla is almost defeated by Keizer Ghidorah, but Ozaki transfers some of his own Keizer energy to Godzilla, giving him the strength to gain the upper hand and emerge victorious.
-Godzilla then shoots down the Gotengo, before turning his ire towards its crew after they leave the damaged vessel.
-Fortunately, Minilla shows up at the scene and convinces Godzilla not to kill the humans.
-The humans watch as Godzilla and Minilla return to the ocean.
+In the Xilien mothership, the Controller reveals that both he and Ozaki are superior beings known as "Keizers", powerful beings distinct from regular mutants born on rare occasions when human DNA and M-base are combined, before directly taking control of Ozaki to turn him against the group.
+As a fight breaks out, the Controller loses control of Ozaki due to the Shobijins' blessing.
+Ozaki unlocks his true power and defeats the Controller, who triggers the mothership's self-destruct as the group falls back to the Gotengo moments before the mothership explodes.
+Godzilla and Monster X continue their battle, but Monster X transforms into its true form Keizer Ghidorah.
+Godzilla is overpowered by Keizer Ghidorah, but Ozaki transfers some of his own Keizer energy to Godzilla, giving him the strength to kill Keizer Ghidorah.

+Despite the Gotengo's crew proving instrumental in his victory, an enraged Godzilla shoots down the Gotengo before attempts to attack the vessel's crew.
+Fortunately, Minilla, now grows to about half the size of Godzilla, calms Godzilla down and convinces his father to leave and forgive mankind for their sins.
+A new war, is coming for humanity.
+Kenta, Samon and the Gotengo's crew watch as Godzilla Junior and Minilla return to the ocean without further conflict.